Authentic Moutabal – Smoky Eggplant Dip

 Instructions

-• Prepare the eggplant by cooking it over a medium open flame until its soft, and you can pierce it easily with a skewer or knife.
-This usually takes around 4-5 minutes for each side and is the best way to obtain that delicious smoky flavor. ( for a roasted eggplant dip option - check the recipe notes)
+• Cook the eggplant over a medium open flame until soft and easily pierced with a skewer or knife, about 4-5 minutes per side, to capture that delicious smoky flavor.
+(For a roasted option, see the recipe notes.)

 • Mash the eggplant flesh in a bowl, using a fork.
-You can also use a blender or food processor (read my notes below for more guidance).
+You can also use a blender or food processor.

-• Finally, top the eggplant mixture with olive oil and sprinkle with parsley and pomegranate seeds.
-Enjoy along with Lebanese Pita bread!
+• Top the eggplant mixture with olive oil and sprinkle with parsley and pomegranate seeds.
+Enjoy it along with Lebanese Pita bread!

 • To Serve & Store: This Moutabal can be served at room temperature or chilled.
 Keep it fresh in an airtight container in the fridge for 3-5 days.
 You can also freeze it in an airtight container for up to a month.